epinio/docs/src/installation/system_requirements.md

 A default storage class (with annotation `storageclass.kubernetes.io/is-default-class: "true"`) is needed.

-While Kubernetes 1.22 is supported there is an issue when the container runtime is `containerd > 1.5.6`. because the [pack cli](https://github.com/buildpacks/pack) is putting too much information inside the image layers.
+While Kubernetes 1.22 is supported there is an issue when the container runtime is `containerd > 1.5.6`.
+The [pack cli](https://github.com/buildpacks/pack) is placing too much information into the image layers.
 The relevant issue is: https://github.com/paketo-buildpacks/full-builder/issues/415